raymoo/magical_realm/readme.txt

 "Unprepare".

-evocation_spells
+combat_spells
 ----------------

-Spells mostly involving destructive or energetic effects.
+Spells geared for fighting or defending against other players

 Current Spells (Display name in parentheses):